 Using QGIS with graphical user interface

-QGIS is included in the geoconda module and can be loaded with
+QGIS is older older versions are included in the geoconda module and can be started with

-It is also possible to access QGIS functionalities from Python without an graphical user interface with the PyQGIS library
+It is also possible to access QGIS functionalities from Python without an graphical user interface with the PyQGIS library.
+With

 QGIS and Allas